Nunavut Filmmakers Funding — Nunavut Spend Incentive Program

 Activities funded

-- Feature-length films, including animation, documentary, or docudrama, intended for commercial cinema release, DVD sales, rentals, and download.
+- Feature length films, including animation, documentary or docudrama, intended for release in commercial cinemas, DVD sales and rentals and download.

-- Television programming intended for commercial broadcast, DVD sales, rentals, and download, including dramas, sitcoms, factual, variety, reality, lifestyle, and youth animation.
+- Television programming intended for commercial broadcast, DVD sales and rentals and download, including dramas, sitcoms, factual, variety, reality, lifestyle and animation for youth.

 Eligibility